 PermissionResearch.com is a free to join site that's designed to track internet trends and behaviour, but is Permission Research a scam to avoid or an easy and passive way to make some extra cash?

-In this Permission Research review we'll be looking at how you’re rewarded, if you can make any money at all and if it's a worthwhile thing for you to get into.
+In this Permission Research review, we'll be looking at if you can make money, how you're rewarded and if it's a worthwhile thing to get into.

-As a member, you'll also have to give them the permission to contact your television service provider so you can partake in the television tracker project where there monitor what channels you're watching and when.
+As a member, you'll also have to give them permission to contact your television service provider so you can partake in the television tracker project where they monitor what channels you're watching and when.

-I don't know if you already know this or not, but unlike other monitoring sites like Nielsen Digital Voice and Smart Panel, there's no guarantee you'll ever make a cent by signing up and activiating the tracking software.
+I don't know if you know this already or not, but unlike other monitoring sites like Nielsen Digital Voice and Smart Panel, there's no guarantee you'll ever make a cent by signing up and activating the tracking software.

 What are your chances of winning the monthly jackpot?

 While I love trees, if your main purpose is to help pay your bills and add some much needed cash to your bank balance then this might not be the site for you.

 With over 2 million members, the chances of you actually winning anything are infinitely small.
 For the vast majority of members, they're simply handing over all of their personal information and being monitored 24/7 for absolutely nothing in return.

 After 15 user reviews, this site scores a pretty measly 2 out of 5 stars on SurveyPolice.